 Speedy updates are now more important than ever because security breaches are becoming more serious.
-Android is behind in the update world unless you have a stock Android device, and so it is less secure.
+Android tends to lag behind in the update world — that is, unless you have a stock Android device like a Pixel or a phone running Android One.
+That lack of update speed tends to mean Android phones are less secure to emerging threats.
 Because millions of Android phones are still running software that’s years old, they can be vulnerable to serious hacks like Heartbleed and Stagefright.

 Apple prioritizes user privacy, so you can feel safe knowing your personal data is not stored or read by Apple.
 It is all encrypted, too.
 Meanwhile, Android encrypts some data, but your privacy is less protected.
 Google mines your data for information that it can use to sell better ads and market products to you.
 Your data is also stored and read to provide you with a better A.I. experience.

 Google claims it is committed to fully protect user privacy and still provide the A.I. services it offers, but some security experts and Apple argue that Google presents a false choice between A.I. and privacy.
 Apple even went to war with the FBI to guarantee your right to encryption.
 It’s hard to beat that kind of dedication.

 There’s no denying that iOS is the most secure platform and the one that best protects user privacy.
 If you care about your privacy and security, go with an iPhone.

 Rooting, bootloaders, and jailbreaking